Hifumi1337/Bounty-Hacker/README.md

 ## Disclaimer

-This writeup is for a room located on TryHackMe.
+This writeup is for a room located on **TryHackMe**.
 If you would like to attempt the room, please visit it [here](https://tryhackme.com/room/cowboyhacker).

 ## Description